Jim Partridge & Liz Walmsley

 Alongside their site-specific commissioned work their studio furniture, much of which is carved from blocks of green oak, often scorched and polished to a lustrous black finish, regularly appears in exhibitions and is in public collections across the world, including the V&A in London, the Fitzwilliam Museum in Cambridge and Manchester Art Gallery.
 The work has twice been shortlisted for the Jerwood Furniture prize.

-Their work has recently been selected to be one of 29 finalists from a field of over 2,500 international entries for the Loewe Craft Prize 2019 to be decided in Tokyo, Japan in June of this year.
+In 2019 their work was selected as one of 29 finalists from a field of over 2,500 international entries for the Loewe Craft Prize and exhibited in Tokyo, Japan.
 More information at Loewe Craft prize 2019